 - Your town or city’s website should have a section on recycling with guidelines.

-- Additional resources can be in Section 3 of my spring (green) clean post.
+- Additional resources can be found in Section 3 of Green That Life’s spring (green) clean post.

 I’ve given you some tips for a green lifestyle and you’re now committed (hopefully) to change.
 Great!
 What about expanding beyond your individual actions and enlisting others to make that change with you?